 A complete arm workout targeting every muscle group in the upper body: the shoulders, biceps, triceps, back and chest.

-Add this upper body workout to your home workout plan 1-2 times per week to build and maintain strength in the upper body.
+Add this upper body workout for women to your home workout plan 1-2 times per week to build and maintain strength in the upper body.

 Medium to Heavy Set of Dumbbells.
 I recommend between 5-30 lbs depending on your fitness level.
 We used 10, 15 and 20 lb dumbbells in today’s workout.
 Option to drop weights at any point and perform these exercises with just your bodyweight.